gojimmypi/gojimmypi.github.io/_posts/2022-05-07-Tigard-JTAG-SingleStep-Debugging-ESP32.md

 Although `adapter speed` is in the config file, it seems VisualGDB is the one sending the `adapter_khz` text.

-The deprectated warnings were easy enough to address.
+The deprecated warnings were easy enough to address.
 Here's the final Tigard confile file:

 ```
 adapter driver ftdi